wanchain/wanx/README.md

 - Add BTC and ERC20 token support
 - Remove hardcoded gas prices and make configurable and/or auto-calculated
 - Add getStoremanGroups method
+- Use validate.js for validating call options
+- Add tests!!!!